Pelvic Vein Embolisation (PVE) is safe, effective at stopping the pelvic vein reflux and gives long-lasting results!

 Our published research has shown this to be a highly effective technique with exceptionally low complication risks even in the long term.

-However there are very few centres in the world that have a big experience of these procedures, particularly in the internal iliac veins which are more usually the problem than ovarian veins.
+However, there are very few centres in the world that have a big experience of with these procedures, particularly in the internal iliac veins which are more usually the problem than ovarian veins.

 We worked with PB Consulting and Boston Scientific to investigate the impact of Pelvic Congestion Syndrome (PCS) in the UK.